Inheritance Rights in Kuwait

 - There is a dispute among heirs about the division of the estate.

-- Apply to the court for a certificate of heirs that lists all legal beneficiaries.
+- Apply to the court for a certificate of heirs listing all legal beneficiaries.

-- If you want to leave a bequest, draft a wasiyya with a lawyer and have it notarised — keep it within the 1/3 limit.
+- If you want to leave a bequest, draft a wasiyya with a lawyer — keep it within the one-third limit unless all heirs consent.

 - File a claim in the Family Court if other heirs are blocking your share or concealing assets.